 Key Elements of Method Acting

-Identification and Replication: The actor’s capacity to recognize and duplicate feelings generates an authentic response, giving them artistic agency.
+The actor’s capacity to recognize and duplicate feelings generate an authentic response, giving them artistic agency.
 Rather than being a puppet, the trained Method actor, according to Strasberg, influences the work’s very nature as much as the writer or director.

 Method Acting Exercises